ramsrigouthamg/AiArtist_Chrome_Extension_Frontend/README.md

 https://chrome.google.com/webstore/detail/aiartist/odfcplkplkaoehpnclejafhhodpmjjmk

 The code needs to be compiled with the below instructions to generate the production folder that is zipped and uploaded to the chrome store.

-For easeness, I am also inlcuding the final zip file I uploaded to the chrome extension store.
+For easeness, I am also including the final zip file that I uploaded to the chrome extension store.

 It is named as "AiArtist deployed package to chrome extension store.zip"

 ## Build